Tag Archives: Classical Education

 Where And When Was Catholic Classical Education Revived?

-The Lion and Ox did not make a mention in this recent article put out by the folks at CNN.
+Lionandox noticed this recent article put out by the folks at CNN.
 I think it is a pretty good report generally.
-It is about as good a description as one could expect … Continue reading
+It is about as good a description as one could expect from a secular standpoint.
+Especially since the article embraces both … Continue reading

 Posted in classical education, education, History, Liberal Arts | Tagged , , , | 1 Comment